axiom-data-science/portal-docs/overview.rst

 * *Historical data* are data that are one month old or older.
 Historical data are ingested from the associated Research Workspace or from national archives upon stakeholder request.
 Examples include species abundance surveys and similar research efforts.

+For more details, please see the :ref:`download-historical-sensor-data-how-to` page.

 The data catalog is built around a familiar search interface, with several important elements arranged around the screen:

 * Filter by location map in the upper left
 * Groups of common tags to help filter the catalog quickly in the column on the left
 * Text search bar across the top
 * A list of datasets that match your search criteria in the main column

+For more details on how to search the catalog, please see the :ref:`search-the-catalog-how-to` page.

 |catalog_initial_view|